Power System Protection

-Microcredentials are ideal for continuing professional development, as they can be easily integrated into everyday working life due to the flexible, compact schedule and the online self-study phase.
+Microcredentials are ideal for continuing professional development, as they can be easily integrated into everyday working life due to the flexible, compact schedule and the online self-study phase on iMooX.at.
 Microcredentials.at offers courses on topics that are currently relevant on the labour market or will be relevant in the future.
 Such further education can close the gaps between employees‘ formal education and new requirements on the labour market.
 If you want to expand your knowledge in the subject area later on, the certificate issued can be credited for further education at Austrian universities.

 Please keep in mind the enrolment deadline and any prerequisites for joining the course.